Waximusglub/Develop-Bot/README.md

 # Develop-Bot
- Study and develop of a discord bot from scratch
+Personal side project to study and learn from scratch ths js library discord.js and improve on oriented-object programing abtraction and base JavaScript